JuliSC/BarEazy.CustomerClient/README.md

 # BarEazy.CustomerClient

-This repository contains a the code for a customer client for BarEazy.
+This repository contains the code for a customer client for BarEazy.

 ## Installation Guide